-The Chief Student Services Officer, or designee with appropriate training, will review appeals along with the final investigation finding report and determine if the grounds for appeal have been met.
+The Vice-President of Student Services, or designee with appropriate training, will review appeals along with the final investigation finding report and determine if the grounds for appeal have been met.
 The corresponding Respondent or Reporting Party will be notified as to the request.
-The Chief Student Services Officer will determine if the findings and recommendation should be approved, overturned, or modified.
+The Vice-President of Student Services will determine if the findings and recommendation should be approved, overturned, or modified.
 If an appeal causes a significant delay, the Title IX Coordinator will maintain interim measures currently in place and consider additional measures to continue to protect the parties during the process.